Explore the Tahoe National Forest

 - Kyburz Flat Interpretive Area off Hwy 89 north of Truckee explores three historic sites covering Native American petroglyph rock art called cupules, an early stage stop on Henness Pass Road, and the historic Wheeler Sheep Camp with picnic area and reconstructed brick oven.

 Historic Fire Lookouts throughout the forest can be visited and in some cases rented for overnight stays.

 Calpine Lookout (northwest of Sierraville) was restored and now is available for rent at $45 per night.
 This lookout was built by the Civilian Conservation Corps in 1934.
 It was an active lookout every summer until 1975.
 The structure consists of a ground floor room, a middle storeroom and the observation cab/sleeping are on top.
-The lookout can be rented through the National Recreation Reservation Service – www.recreation.gov by calling 877-444-6777 (International 518-885-3639 or TDD 877-833-6777) or on-line at www.recreation.gov/ More information is available from the Sierraville Ranger Station, 530-994-3401
+This site can be reserved by calling Toll Free 1-877-444-6777 (International 518-885-3639 or TDD 877-833-6777) or on-line at www.recreation.gov/ More information is available from the Sierraville Ranger Station, 530-994-3401.

 Sardine Lookout (southeast of Sierraville) has just completed renovations and is expected to become available as a rental soon.
 This lookout was also built by the Civilian Conservation Corps.
 More information is available from the Sierraville Ranger Station, 530-994-3401

 Grouse Ridge Lookout (northeast of Nevada City) is also being renovated for future rental.
 This lookout is one of the earliest lookouts on the forest and was built in 1923.
 Volunteers and the Forest Service are working to raise funds and to restore this facility.
-More information is available at www.grouseridgelookout.com or from the Forest Headquarters 530-265-4531.
+More information is available from the Forest Headquarters 530-265-4531.